-It projects to the habenular nuclei, from the perforated anterior substance and hypothalamus, to the habenular trigone, to the habenular commissure, to the habenular nucleus.
+It projects the habenular nuclei, from the perforated anterior substance and hypothalamus to the habenular trigone, the habenular commissure, and the habenular core.

 Its fibers acquire their spinal sheaths early, but their connections have not been definitively determined.

-Most of them have their origin in a nucleus, the nucleus of the posterior commissure (nucleus of Darkschewitsch), which is located in the central gray matter of the upper end of the cerebral aqueduct, in front of the oculomotor nucleus.
+Most of them have their origin in a nucleus, the nucleus of the posterior commissure (the core of Darkschewitsch), located in the central gray matter of the upper end of the cerebral aqueduct in front of the oculomotor nucleus.

 The most important exception is a primitive vertebrate, the Myxini.
 Even in the Myxini, however, there may be a “pineal equivalent” structure in the dorsal diencephalon.